ekaktusz/ekaktusz.github.io/_posts/2022-07-03-SFML-2D-Platformer-First-Update.md

 ---
 layout: post
 published: false
-title: Building a C++ Platformer Game with SFML // Part II.
+title: C++ platformer using SFML // Part II.
 Let's make it work!
 ---

 So the first big update to the development is collisions and basic characther movement, and some interesting concepts as well, like parallex backgrounds, ladders, and a menu system.